A London Borough’s Vision of Urban Restoration

 Thames View Forest

-Located in a heavily polluted area of London, yet near to the historic river Thames, this school forest will provide access to nature for children who have little green space in their daily lives.
-The forest will support the science curriculum for these young students, give hands-on exposure to the importance of biodiversity and give them an active role in boosting the ecological richness of the area.
+Planted in 2021 in one of London’s most polluted areas, Thames View Forest is home to a variety of wildlife that differs from that found in other London forests.
+This school forest provides much-needed access to nature for children who have little green space in their daily lives.
+The forest supports the science curriculum, offering hands-on exposure to biodiversity and giving students an active role in boosting the ecological richness of their community.

 Castle Green Forest